suzuna08/Map-app/IMPLEMENTATION.md

 - "+ Add Places" modal with search over all user places not in the collection
 - Share toggle (private ↔ link_access) with copy-link button

 **`/c/[slug]`** — Public read-only share page.
 Accessed without authentication.
-Shows a clean layout with the collection name, description, place count, and all places in grid or list view.
-Each place shows category, area, user rating, user tags (colored pills), and links to Google Maps/website.
-Search includes tag name matching.
-No editing capabilities.
-The server load function (`c/[slug]/+page.server.ts`) uses a single deep nested join (`list_places(place_id, places(...))`) to fetch the collection and all its place data in one query.
-Tags and place_tags for display are fetched from the user's data.
+Shows a clean layout with the collection name, description, and all places in grid or list view.
+Each place shows category, area, price level, the owner's personal rating, note preview, and a link to Google Maps.
+Search filters by title, address, category, and area.
+No tag display or editing capabilities.
+The server load function (`c/[slug]/+page.server.ts`) uses a single deep nested join (`list_places(place_id, places(...))`) to fetch the collection and all its place data in one query — no tags or place_tags are fetched.

 ### Store Architecture